 The UBT engages external associates from labor market in the teaching process.
 Engaged experts come from Food and Veterinary Agency, Organic Association, FLOIL Food Beverages and Oils Industry and Institute of Food Quality in Peje.
-In the SER the listed experts do not seem to be adequate to deliver effective feedback as they come from the field of food science and technology and may not have sufficient input form the agricultural sector.
+In SER listed experts seem to be adequate to deliver practical and obligatory contents from the field of food science and technology.

-A specialized training session titled "Introduction to Higher Education Teaching Methods and Practices for Industry Associates" was designed and held for external associates from the private sector who were involved in the Food Science and Technology program and not that much from the agricultural sector.
+A specialized training session titled "Introduction to Higher Education Teaching Methods and Practices for Industry Associates" was designed and held for external associates from the private sector who were involved in the Food Science and Technology program.
 The training introduced the associates to the guidelines on competence-based teaching and how to incorporate industry insights effectively into academic content.
 In addition, other essential aspects of teaching were included in this training.

-Bachelor and Master thesis are enriched with industry feedback and co-supervised from external associates increase learning outcomes and interest for the study program.
+Bachelor and Master thesis enriched with industry feedback and co-supervised from external associates increase learning outcomes and interest for the study program.

-External associates are responsible primarily for the practical parts of the courses, with a maximum of 2 hours per week dedicated to exercises and 0.3 hours per week for cosupervising.
+External associates are responsible primarily for the practical parts of the courses, with a maximum of 2 hours per week dedicated to exercises and 0.3 hours per week for co-supervising.